felixjogris/grapheqd/README.md

 * Starting with version 5, grapheqd can start an external program via commandline option `-e` and read PCM data from the standard output of that program.
 See ffmpeg2grapheqd.sh for further details.

-* You can also add place [ffmpeg2grapheqd.sh] (or any similiar program) on a remote host and make it accessible via inetd, e.g. on FreeBSD:
+* You can also place [ffmpeg2grapheqd.sh](ffmpeg2grapheqd.sh) (or any similiar program) on a remote host and make it accessible via inetd, e.g. on FreeBSD:

   1. Place ffmpeg2grapheqd.sh to /usr/local/libexec, which `make install` does by default.